Mwiche96/OhMyGrid/docs/impact.md

   <figcaption class="image-caption">The PyPSA-Earth open-source energy system model uses OpenStreetMap data to study the future of energy around the world.
 Click to enlarge.</figcaption>
 </div>

-1. The [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) provides high-quality, open geospatial data to informe decision-makers during early disaster response.
+1. The [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) provides high-quality, open geospatial data to inform decision-makers during early disaster response.
 More than 419,000 volunteer mappers have contributed to this initiative.
 The platform allows collaboration between multiple organizations, like satellite imaging providers like Maxar and humanitarian agencies such as the Red Cross.
 This collaborative platform ensures that critical, life-saving decisions are grounded in traceable and verifiable data.
 Especially as the frequency of extreme weather events increases, accurate electrical grid data [plays a key role in disaster response at the Humanitarian OpenStreetMap Team](https://github.com/USAFORUNHCRhive/turkana-grid-mapping).

 1. The [Global Electrification Platform](https://electrifynow.energydata.info/), developed by the World Bank, estimates electrification in rural areas across 58 countries.
 Using OpenStreetMap data to map roads, buildings, and settlements, it helps identify off-grid populations and informs planning for both grid and off-grid electrification strategies.